7 Repeat Purchase Rate Statistics For eCommerce Stores

 Marketers should benchmark their repeat customer rates against industry-specific standards rather than overall averages to gain meaningful insights.

 For eCommerce businesses, knowing what constitutes a healthy repeat purchase rate is essential for measuring success.
-According to industry data, a good customer retention rate typically falls between 20% and 40% for most online stores.
+Industry data shows a good retention rate typically falls between 20% and 40% for most online stores.

 This benchmark gives marketers a realistic target to aim for when developing retention strategies.
 Different product categories may see variations in this number, with consumable products naturally achieving higher rates than durable goods with longer replacement cycles.

-Many successful ecommerce repeat purchase rates average around 28%, making this a solid performance indicator for marketing teams.
+Many successful eCommerce stores average around 28%, making this a solid performance indicator for marketing teams.
 Stores falling below the 20% threshold should consider examining their post-purchase experience and loyalty programs.

 Consumable products naturally lead to higher customer return rates compared to other product types.
 This is simply because customers need to replace these items regularly.

-Grocery and food delivery businesses enjoy some of the strongest repeat purchase metrics in ecommerce.
-Research shows that about 40% of online grocery shoppers order every week, creating very high repeat engagement patterns.
+Grocery and food delivery businesses enjoy some of the strongest repeat purchase metrics in eCommerce.
+Data shows that about 40% of online grocery shoppers order every week, creating very high repeat engagement patterns.

 Products that are frequently used or consumable tend to see higher repeat rates since customers naturally need to repurchase them.
 This creates predictable buying cycles marketers can leverage.